 Framing an Erin Hanson Original Oil Painting

 I have experimented with many framing options over the years: a decade ago I taught myself how to use a miter saw and joining tools, and I was making my own frames out of fine cherry wood molding.
 I have framed my work in simple floater frames, traditional plein air frames, and elaborate baroque frames.
-I have hung many paintings without any frame at all, letting the artistically-finished edges stand un-covered for a more contemporary look.
+I have hung hundreds of paintings without any frame at all, letting the artistically-finished edges stand uncovered for a more contemporary look.